This post was most recently updated on April 20th, 2019

 The best Medical Elective for me?

 For most medical students, their final year elective something to look forward to at the end of years of study and pressure.
-Therefore it is worth taking time and plan ahead to find the best medical elective for you.
+Therefore it is worth taking time and plan to find the best medical elective for you.

 Over the years we have come to understand that different elective students have different prime motivations when deciding to take their elective with us in Peru.
-For some it is to see and participate in health care in a developing country.
-For others it is to immerse themselves in a Spanish speaking country where they can develop their language skills.
+For some, it is to see and participate in health care in a developing country.
+For others, it is to immerse themselves in a Spanish speaking country where they can develop their language skills.
 Of course, there are also students who want to discover Peru and South America.
 Most of our participants are looking for a mix of these things.

 Questions to consider

 How many hours will you spend at the hospital each day?
 Can you change rotations if things are not working in your chosen rotation?
 How do I get to the hospital?
-How far is the hopsital from my accommodation?
+How far is the hospital from my accommodation?
 These are some of the questions you should be considering which is the best medical elective for you.

 Your elective experience is more than just spending time in a hospital in another country.
-When deciding where to go, consider what your day will be like after hospital.
-An important part of your elective experience will revolve around meeting others.
+When deciding where to go, consider what your day will be like after the hospital.
+An essential part of your elective experience will revolve around meeting others.
 This will be both other visiting international students and locals in the country you are visiting.

 Experiencing a new country with new friends is something that will stay with you for life.

-On your elective you are likely to travel in your chosen country.
+On your elective, you are likely to travel in your chosen country.
 If your destination is, like Peru, popular with tourists, you should try and book ahead for the most popular attractions.
-For example the Machu Picchu Inka Trail books up several months in advance.
+For example, the Machu Picchu Inka Trail books up several months in advance.

 Family or shared accommodation?

-If you choose to take an organized elective program then the provider will arrange for you to stay with other participants in a single building or for you to stay with local families.
+If you choose to take an organized elective program, then the provider will arrange for you to stay with other participants in a single building or for you to stay with local families.

-At The Medical Elective Network all our accommodation in Trujillo is with carefully vetted home stay families with comfortable homes within 10 minutes walk of our language center and other home stay families..
+At The Medical Elective Network, all our accommodation in Trujillo is with carefully vetted homestay families with comfortable homes within 10 minutes walk of our language center and other homestay families.
 All participants have private rooms, many with private bathrooms.
 Quality family accommodation is especially important to students looking for cultural immersion to help develop their Spanish language skills.

 Learn something more

-As a medical student you will only have one final year elective abroad.
+As a medical student, you will only have one final year elective abroad.
 Take your time to ensure it is the best fit for you.